 Almost 20 years ago, when Chalmers began to make wines from the many new varieties they had imported, often they were making the very first example of these wines in Australia.
 Coming from purely a viticultural perspective they were trying to understand if these grapes were suitable for growing unique and distinctive wine in their new home.

 So rather than work with a winemaker whose approach is to craft and mould a great wine using all the tools and techniques at hand, they set out to work with a winemaker who would let the fruit speak for itself, without interfering too much in the process.
 The wine in bottle had to be an honest and transparent translation of the grapes, the season and the vineyard.

 In the vineyard every care is taken to grow the grapes with the least environmental impact using organic nutrition and fungicide programs and non residual weed control.
-Grapes are all harvested by hand at the optimum balance ripeness and acidity as determined by flavour tasting.
-The hand picked fruit is refrigerated overnight before processing the next day.
+Grapes are all harvested at the optimum balance ripeness and acidity as determined by flavour tasting.
+The hand picked fruit is often refrigerated overnight before processing the next day.

 The combination of unique characteristics from the varieties and sites with mindful, hands-off winemaking leads to authentic expressions which create the common thread across the diverse ranges of wine made by Chalmers.